Why is age important?

 Although great care is taken to make sure you are definitely ready to start treatment, sometimes unforeseen issues arise.

-The most common reasons leading to a cancelled cycle include the risk of ovarian hyper stimulation syndrome (OHSS), poor response, development of a hydrosalpinx, and presence of fibroids, cysts or polyps.
+The most common reasons leading to a cancelled cycle include the risk of ovarian over-response (which may lead to ovarian hyper stimulation syndrome (OHSS)), poor response, development of a hydrosalpinx, and presence of fibroids, cysts or polyps.

-If treatment is cancelled, the cycle cannot be restarted.
-It will count as one of your NHS-funded cycles.
+If treatment is cancelled, the cycle may or may not count as one of your NHS-funded cycles, depending on the CCG policy and at what point the treatment was cancelled.

 Ovarian cysts can develop either before or during a treatment cycle and often are not harmful.

-If simple cysts are seen on either ovary at the baseline scan before treatment, these can affect your oestradiol hormone levels and they will often be raised.
-For treatment to start we need your oestradiol to be <200.
-If the hormone level is too high we would ask you to re-request treatment on the first day of your next period and we would test again.
+If simple cysts are seen on either ovary at the baseline scan before treatment, these can affect your oestradiol hormone levels and they may be raised.
+For treatment to start, in some cases, we may need your oestradiol to be <200.
+If the hormone level is too high we may advise you to wait till the first day of your next period and we would test again, before we start the treatment.
 Simple cysts often disappear of their own accord.

 More complex or large cysts may need to be removed prior to starting treatment and we would explain how this is done should it be needed.
 Each case is individual.

-Fibroids are not harmful and you will often not have any symptoms.
-However if a fibroid is seen on your scan, this may need treating before continuing on to embryo transfer, especially if the fibroid is ‘submucosal’ (i.e. in the layer of tissue lining your womb) or is indenting the lining of your womb as this could affect implantation of your embryos.
+If a fibroid is seen on your scan, this may need treating before continuing on to embryo transfer, especially if the fibroid is ‘submucosal’ (i.e. in the layer of tissue lining your womb) or is indenting the lining of your womb as this could affect implantation of your embryos.
 If a fibroid becomes apparent during your treatment, the doctor may speak to you about having further investigations.
-This may involve having any embryos that are suitable resulting from your treatment frozen after egg collection and having the embryo(s) replaced at a later date once you have had the necessary investigations.
-The procedure you may need is called a laparoscopy.
+This may involve having any embryos that are suitable, resulting from your treatment, frozen after egg collection and having the embryo(s) replaced at a later date once you have had the necessary investigations.
+The procedures you may need include hysteroscopy and/or laparoscopy.
 This would confirm the diagnosis and possibly treat the fibroid at the same time.
 The doctor will discuss the options with you if the situation arises.

 A polyp is a soft outgrowth from the ‘endometrium’ or lining of your womb.
-If during an ultrasound scan a polyp is detected, depending on its size the doctor may discuss with you the need to have this removed as it could lead to difficulty in becoming pregnant.
-If a polyp becomes apparent during your treatment, the doctor may speak to you about having any embryos that may be suitable frozen after egg collection and having your embryo(s) replaced at a later date once you have had the necessary surgery.
+If during an ultrasound scan a polyp is detected, depending on its size, the doctor may discuss with you the need to have this removed as it could lead to difficulty in becoming pregnant.
+If a polyp becomes apparent during your treatment, and it is bigger than 1.5 cm, it may reduce the chance of success of IVF.
+We will speak to you about having your embryos frozen and replaced at a later date once you have had the polyp removed.
 The procedure you may need is called a hysteroscopy.
 This would confirm the diagnosis and possibly treat the polyp at the same time.
 The doctor will discuss the options with you if the situation arises.